Please fill in this form to sign up as a test passenger in LINC self-driving shuttles

 READ MORE ABOUT THE TEST HERE

 Are you a regular visitor to DTU Campus in Lyngby?
 Maybe you’re a student, employee or someone else who frequently visits the campus?
-If so, we’d like to ask for your help.
-We’re looking for test passengers for our trial of three self-driving shuttles that will operate for six months in the south of the campus from summer 2020.
+Then help us by becomming a test passenger in three self-driving shuttles that will drive in the southern part of campus from April 2021 and three months onwards.

 You probably know how important it is to get input for your research, work or your projects.
-That’s why we at the LINC project are asking for your help in developing the future of sustainable public transport.
-LINC will explore how passengers perceive and adapt to self-driving shuttles, how they can become part of our cities and how we ensure an operation that suits the needs of passengers.
+That’s why we at the LINC project are asking for your help.
+LINC will explore how passengers react to the self-driving shuttles, how they can become part of our cities and how we ensure an operation that suits the needs of passengers.

-As a test passenger you will get to try out the transport of the future.
 Because it’s a test, the self-driving shuttles will only be allowed to drive a maximum of 15 kilometers per hour.
 Therefore, your experience will not be a fast track to future.
-But your help as a test passenger will be invaluable in understanding the technology and integrating it in the cities of the future – and you will have access to free public transport.
+But your help as a test passenger will be invaluable in understanding the technology and integrating it in the cities of the future – and you will have access to free public transport – even when it rains.

 To get permission to operate the self-driving shuttles among cars, cyclists and pedestrians at the DTU Campus, we are required to have a steward on board.
 The steward does not drive the shuttle, but they can take over the steering with a joystick if an unforeseen situation requires it.

-In these pages you can read more about the test at DTU.
-You can also find out more in the FAQ (Frequently Asked Questions).
+On these pages you can read more about the test at DTU.
+You can also get more knowledge in the menu point: Frequently Asked Questions.